ygbadamosi662/alx-system_engineering-devops/0x00-shell_basics/README.md

-we moved all files that starts witha capital letter
+deleted all files in the current directory that ends with ~